status-im/meritocracy/README.md

 Abilities:
 - add/remove `Contributors`
 - set upper limit of `Contributor` `registry`
-- forfeit all `Contributors` allocatable SNT, can only be called once a week at maximum.
+- forfeit all `Contributors` allocatable SNT (but not awarded), can only be called once a week.

 #### Owner
 Abilities: